EricRibeiro/My-Tree/README.md

     composer install

-This will install the project dependencies and get you ready to go.
+This will install the project dependencies and get you ready to code.

 ### Usage